firte14/FAC14/README.md

 The current design for the Hot Beans Web website has different foundational elements in place that were put in the direction of meeting the clients requirements

 Colour Theory
+In regards to the colour theory, it was kept in line with the original logo.
 The maintained green colour scheme represents growth, stability, and nature aligning with the company's "Hot Beans" branding while conveying reliability

 The Golden Ratio Application

 The creation of the major layout divisions where done to follow the golden ratio standard:
 .The height to hero sections ratio(1.1.618)
-.The cards dimensions (e.g 300px * 485px)
+.
+The card's dimensions (e.g 300px * 485px)
 .Typography scale (16px, 26px, 42px, 68px)
-.The image to text proportions in the team profiles This was done to create natural visual harmony across the website which makes the content more appealing and easier to process
+.The image-to-text proportions in the team profiles This was done to create natural visual harmony across the website, which makes the content more appealing and easier to process

 ### 2.2 Optimisation

 Structural Improvements
 Navigation: